DavesCodeMusings/CloudPi/docs/install-hardware-os.md

 I will tell you that you'll need to use the advanced option of the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to enable SSH logins from the beginning.
 Otherwise, you won't be able to log into your Pi over the network.
 If you forget this step, you can always [place an empty text file called `ssh` in the boot partition](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi) of the SD card before you stick it in the Pi and boot for the first time.

-## Installing Hardware
 Other than the lack of keyboard and monitor, the installation of the Raspberry Pi components is just like any other system.

-Because of that, I won't go into a lot of detail on the installation of Raspberry Pi OS.
-If you need help, see the [instructions on the raspberrypi.org website](https://www.raspberrypi.org/documentation/installation/installing-images/) or simply use your favorite search engine to find one of many step-by-step instructional videos.
+## Powering Up

-That's it.
-Just plug in the network connection and power supply.
+Plug the Pi in a wired network connection first, then plug in the power supply.
 Watch the flashing green storage activity light near the SD card and the network link lights on the RJ-45 jack to gauge the progress.
 Once the network link light is on and the storage activity indicator calms, you can try making a connection via SSH.

 ## Dealing with a Headless Server
 With no monitor and keyboard attached to the Pi, you'll have to log in with a secure shell connection.
 You can use a classic like [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or something like [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal).
 Whatever makes you happy.
 But first, you need to know what the IP address is.